Rock Goddess

-Rock Goddess are an English all-female heavy metal band formed in Wandsworth, South London, in 1977 by sisters Jody Turner and Julie Turner.
+Rock Goddess were an English all-female heavy metal band formed in Wandsworth, South London, in 1977 by sisters Jody Turner and Julie Turner.

 The band were initially active during the new wave of British heavy metal musical movement, releasing two singles that entered the Top 75 charts in the UK.
 The band had a cult following throughout the 1980s and reformed in 2013.

 History

 The band was formed in Wandsworth, South London in 1977, by sisters Jody Turner (vocals and guitar) and Julie Turner (drums) when they were thirteen and nine years old respectively.
 They recruited high school friend Tracey Lamb on bass guitar and that completed their first line-up.
 Later Donnica Colman joined, adding a second guitar, and after her departure, Jackie Apperley replaced her, also on second guitar.
 After Apperley left, the band rehearsed intensively as a trio, and placed a track on a sampler album, which circulated in the London music underground.
 Meanwhile, their manager John Turner, Jody and Julie's father, who owned a music store and rehearsal rooms, used his musical connections to get the band their first gigs.
 Finally, after an appearance at the Reading Festival in 1982, the band obtained a recording contract with A&M.

-They released their eponymous debut studio album with record producer Vic Maile in February 1983, and at that time there were temporary legal problems – Julie Turner was still a minor attending high school, and she was restricted in the number of live shows that she could participate in.
+They released their self-titled debut studio album with record producer Vic Maile in February 1983, and at that time there were temporary legal problems – Julie Turner was still a minor attending high school, and she was restricted in the number of live shows that she could participate in.
 Also during this period, Kat Burbella briefly joined the band as a second guitarist, and Tracey Lamb became disgruntled and quit the band, initially forming the band She with Burbella, but then joining Girlschool in 1987.
 She was replaced by Dee O'Malley, who played the bass guitar and keyboards on the band's second studio album, Hell Hath No Fury, which was produced by Chris Tsangarides and released in October 1983.
 The band co-headlined with Y&T, supported Iron Maiden and Def Leppard on UK and European tours, and embarked on their own headlining tours.
 O'Malley announced her pregnancy just before Rock Goddess' first US tour and left the band.
 Rock Goddess left A&M with their third album unfinished and unreleased.
 O'Malley was replaced by Julia Longman on bass guitar, and Becky Axten on keyboards.